dfrappart/tfstatemanip/Terraformconfig/02_Move/readme.md

 ![Illustration 3](./Img/move003.png)

-Let's say we have a module ready to manage database, a simple thing really, you know, demo stuff... ^^
+Let's say we have a module ready to manage databases, a simple thing really, you know, demo stuff... ^^

 ```bash